 This change, formalized in EIP-4399, also provides on-chain applications a way to assess whether The Merge has happened.
 From the EIP:

 Additionally, changes proposed by this EIP allow for smart contracts to determine whether the upgrade to the PoS has already happened.
 This can be done by analyzing the return value of the DIFFICULTY opcode.
 A value greater than 2**64 indicates that the transaction is being executed in the PoS block.

 The Merge will impact the average block time on Ethereum.
 Currently under proof of work, blocks come in on average every ~13 seconds with a fair amount of variance in actual block times.
 Under proof of stake, blocks come in exactly each 12 seconds except when a slot is missed either because a validator is offline or because they do not submit a block in time.
 In practice, this currently happens in <1% of slots.

 This implies a ~1 second reduction of average block times on the network.
 Smart contracts which assume a particular average block time in their calculations will need to take this into account.

 Under proof of work there is always the potential for reorgs.
 Applications usually wait for several blocks to be mined on top of a new head before treating it as unlikely to be removed from the canonical chain, or "confirmed".
-After The Merge, we instead have the concepts of finalized and safe head blocks.
-These blocks can be used even more reliably than the "confirmed" proof of work blocks but require a shift in understanding to use correctly.
+After The Merge, we instead have the concepts of finalized blocks and safe head exposed on the execution layer.
+These blocks can be used more reliably than the "confirmed" proof of work blocks but require a shift in understanding to use correctly.

 A finalized block is one which has been accepted as canonical by >2/3 of validators.
-To create a conflicting block, an attacker would have to burn at least 1/3 of the total stake.
-At the time of this writing, this represents over $10 billion (or >2.5 million ETH) on Ethereum.
+To create a conflicting block, an attacker would have to burn at least 1/3 of the total staked ether.
+While stake amounts may vary, such an attack is always expected to cost the attacker millions of ETH.

 Note: the JSON RPC specification is still under active development.
 Naming changes should still be expected.